gabrielewig/gabrielewig.github.io/index.markdown

 ## Mechanical Synthesis

 My course on mechanical synthesis focused on the design and manufacturing of mechanical components.
-I worked on two final projects as well as several smaller pieces and CAD models throughout the course including a Reuleaux machine and a milk frother.
+I worked on two final projects as well as several smaller pieces and CAD models throughout the course including a Reuleaux machine and a milk frother to practice more complex designs.

-For the original design project, we interviewed a nurse about his challenges transporting patients in a hospital setting, and created a prototype hospital bed to address this issue.
+For the original design project, a partner and I interviewed a nurse about the challenges he experienced in a hospital setting.
+We identified the transportation of patients as a key issue, and created a prototype hospital bed to address this.
 The bed uses a removable stretcher, attachments for medical equipment, and a scissor lift mechanism to improve patient transportation.
 We prototyped the device by laser-cutting the bed and scissor lift mechanism and using a rack and pinion to control the bed's lift.

-The second project involved designing a water pump.
-My group chose to create a peristaltic pump which pumps fluid without contact with the pump mechanism.
-Our design is adjustable and uses a combination of machined and laser-cut components.
+The second project involved designing a water pump with a small group.
+We chose to create a peristaltic pump which works without having fluid contact the pump mechanism.
+Our design is adjustable for different tubing sizes and uses a combination of machined and laser-cut components.
+Much of the process was collaborative, but I focused on many of the initial sketches and fabricating the pump rollers on a lathe.

 {% include image-gallery.html folder="assets/design" %}

 ## Mechatronics & Fluids

 In mechatronics I learned about circuitry and microcontroller use in engineering projects.
-The course culminated in two final projects including an small autonomous robot which was used in a competition and a speed controlled bike light.
+The course culminated in two final projects: a group project that included building a small autonomous robot for a competition, and an individual project where I prototyped a bike light that changes behavior based on speed.
 Both used Arduino microcontrollers, a variety of sensors, and laser-cut and 3D printed components.
 More documentation for the bike light is included in [this post]({% post_url 2021-12-03-speed-controlled-bike-light %}).

-Also pictured is the hard disk from a "fluid mechanical dissection" which we completed to understand the flow in a hard drive air bearing.
-This air bearing uses viscous flow, as described by the Navier-Stokes equation, to keep the head elevated above the plate.
+Also pictured is the hard disk from a "fluid mechanical dissection" which I completed with a small team to understand the fluid flow in a hard drive air bearing.
+This air bearing uses viscous flow, as described by the Navier-Stokes equation, to keep the head elevated at a precise distance above the plate.

 {% include image-gallery.html folder="assets/mech-fluids" %}